a-r-m-i-n/save/README.md

 # TYPO3 CMS Extension: Save with shortcut

+---

+⚠️ **Important note: End of maintenance**

+Because TYPO3 introduced shortcuts in version 13 on its own, this extension will no longer get maintained.

+For older versions of TYPO3 you can still use this extension.

+---

 Adds the possibility to use the keyboard shortcut CTRL+S to save in TYPO3 CMS backend.

 ![EXT:save extension icon](Resources/Public/Icons/Extension.png "EXT:save extension icon")